Where are Phuket shopping malls?

-Premium Outlet is a large shopping village at the intersection of Thepkrasatree road and the ByPass road, outside Phuket town.
-Seen from outside it’s rather neat and impressive, but what’s on sale is modest and may disappoint.
-Premium Outlet was designed to accommodate a lot of shops, but it wasn’t as successful as expected and is now only half occupied with sports and cloth stores.
-Read more about Phuket Premium Outlet
+Premium Outlet is a large shopping village at the intersection of Thepkrasatree Road and the ByPass Road outside Phuket town.
+Seen from the outside, it’s rather neat and impressive, but what’s on sale is modest and may disappoint.
+Premium Outlet was designed to accommodate many shops, but it wasn’t as successful as expected and is now only half occupied with sports and cloth stores.
+Read more about Phuket Premium Outlet.

 What to expect at Premium Outlet